dmbarbour/glas/docs/GlasDesign.md

         type T = ((1+T) * (1+T))

-However, for extensibility and self-documentation, Glas encourages use of *labeled* data structures.
-Labels are encoded as paths through a sparse tree.
-For example, the label 'data' will normally be represented by path `01100100 01100001 01110100 0110001 00000000`, using null-terminated UTF-8 text.
-The labeled data is the data we reach by following this path.
-A 'variant' has a single label followed by data, while a 'record' forms a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) with different labels sharing path prefixes.
+Glas encourages use of *labeled* data structures, encoding labels as a path through the tree.
+For example, the label 'data' is represented by path `01100100 01100001 01110100 0110001 00000000`, using null-terminated UTF-8 text, with `0` and `1` representing left and right branches respectively.
+Labeled data is data reached by following the label path.
+A 'variant' has a single label followed by data, while a 'record' forms a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) (aka trie) with labels sharing common path prefixes.
 The unit value can be represented by a singleton tree.
 Symbols and numbers will often be represented as variants terminating in unit.
 For example, `00010111` encodes byte 23, and `10111` encodes natural number 23.

 To efficiently represent labeled data and numbers, the underlying data representation may be closer to:

         type Bits = (compact) Bool list
         type T = (Bits * (1 + (T*T)))

-The details of underlying representation are not directly exposed to programs.
-But programs do have full access to the tree representation of other structures such as lists.
-Logically, a list has type `type List a = (a * List a) | ()`, i.e. constructed of `(Head * Tail)` pairs (nodes with two children) terminating in unit `()` (a node with no children).
+Details of underlying representation are not directly exposed to programs.
+Relatedly, a list has type `type List a = (a * List a) | ()`, i.e. constructed of `(Head * Tail)` pairs (nodes with two children) terminating in unit.
 However, to support efficient split, concat, and double-ended queue operations, Glas systems will *accelerate* lists under-the-hood using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation.
 See *Acceleration* below.

 To work with very large trees, Glas systems may offload subtrees into content-addressed storage.
 I call this pattern *Stowage*.
 Of course, Glas applications may also use effects to interact with external storage.
 Stowage has a benefit of working nicely with pure computations, serves as a virtual memory and compression layer, and has several benefits for incremental computation and communication.
 Stowage can be guided by program annotations.

 ## Command Line

 The Glas command line interface supports practical use of the Glas module system.
-The command line is extensible with user-defined verbs via naming modules (found via GLAS_PATH) with a `glas-cli-*` prefix.
+The command line is extensible with user-defined verbs via naming modules with a `glas-cli-*` prefix.

         glas foo Parameters
-            # rewrites to
+            # implicitly rewrites to
         glas --run glas-cli-foo.run -- Parameters

-The glas executable bootstraps the language-g0 module, builds all transitive dependencies to compile the glas-cli-foo module, extracts the 'run' label, verifies static arity, then evaluates the extracted program with access to ad-hoc effects.
-Unnecessary rework should be mitigated by maintaining a cache.
+The glas executable must bootstrap the language-g0 module, build all transitive dependencies to compile the glas-cli-foo module, extracts the 'run' program, verifies arity, then evaluates the program with access to Parameters and ad-hoc effects.
+Unnecessary rework, such as bootstrapping language-g0 every time, can be mitigated by caching.

-Effects available to verbs will include conventional access to filesystem, network, environment variables, and standard input and output.
-The standard error output stream is reserved for printing `log:Message` effects, including warnings or errors during bootstrap or build of the verb.
 See [Glas CLI](GlasCLI.md) for details.

-Some applications can be implemented using the command line's effects handler - including REPLs, package managers, language servers, or web-based IDEs.
-However, a primary intention is to develop verbs to deterministically and reproducibly extract useful binaries from the Glas module system, including compilation of independent executables.
-The command line interface should (eventually) be bootstrapped by extracting an executable binary.

-*Note:* Besides `--run`, the Glas command line interface will support `--version`, `--help`, and perhaps a few useful ad-hoc built-in functions.
-However, the intention is that most logic should be represented in the module system.
+*Note:* Besides `--run`, the Glas command line interface should support `--version`, `--help`, and perhaps a few other useful built-in functions.
+However, the intention is that most logic should be separated from the executable and instead represented within the module system.

 ## Glas Programs

 Glas programs are Glas values with a standard interpretation.
 The program model is designed for convenient composition, extension, staging, analysis, and simplicity of implementation.
 Glas programs are necessary when defining language modules or command-line verbs.
 User applications can optionally be represented by Glas programs, assuming command-line verbs to compile and extract a binary.

 Glas programs manipulate a data stack.
-Glas programs have an easily computed a static stack arity (e.g. 2--3 meaning 2 inputs, 3 outputs) and an effects API that describes expected requests and resulting behavior.
+Valid Glas programs have an easily computed a static stack arity (e.g. 2--3 meaning 2 inputs, 3 outputs) and an effects API that describes expected requests and resulting behavior.
 Interaction with the outside world can be controlled or adapted via effects handlers.

 Glas conditionals are backtracking.
 If an operation fails within a conditional context, we undo the effects then evaluate the alternative branch.
 If a branch obviously always fails, it might be eliminated by a compiler.
 This backtracking behavior is convenient for composable pattern matching and transactional behavior, but does complicate integration with synchronous effects APIs (such as filesystem access).